 Cooking the Tenderloin

-Though this post focuses on cleaning, a basic cooking method involves rubbing the tenderloin with a mix of herbs, olive oil, salt, and pepper.
-Roast in a preheated oven or on a barbecue, ensuring you achieve the perfect internal temperature for your desired doneness.
+Though this post focuses on cleaning, here is a basic cooking method to get you started.
+Rub the tenderloin generously with a mix of herbs (thyme, rosemary, and garlic work wonderfully), olive oil, salt, and pepper.
+Roast in a preheated oven at 425°f or on a barbecue over indirect heat, ensuring you achieve the perfect internal temperature for your desired doneness:

 Storing Beef Tenderloin